 All you need is hate.
 That's what I got out of St Valentine's day last weekend, because I was sick and couldn't go to the restaurant as planned, along with the rest of the idiots.
 It's also the name of an excellent song, by the excellent (now defunct) Scottish band The Delgados.
 But all's not bad, there's still some things in this world that are worthwhile, aren't there?
 And even if there isn't, if life is getting you down, you can always count on "substances" to make life seem fantastic.
 A pint of lager laced with MDMA, an evening at Snoop Dogg's house to talk about plants or why not try some homoeopathy to see if the sugar pills containing nothing and the placebo effect/con trick will work on you.
 Sometimes, love isn't enough to make you feel as if you're constantly floating through the air and make life seem easy.
 You need something to kick you up the backside in the morning, which is what this week's illustrated FML is all about.
 Check it out.

 "I made a good investment in a great little French bulldog to keep me company, but I've known better conversationalists."

 Tine is short for Valentine, which is our guest's name.
 She's also "TinOdine on Facebook."
 And she's also yet again a Belgian girl from Brussels.
 I swear this isn't done on purpose.

-Her Illustrated FML: The one with the naughty pussy
+Her illustrated FML: The one about the coffees

-What about you?
-Think you've got talent and want to contribute to the illustrated FML?
-Send us an email to firstname.lastname@example.org but only send us your blog's address and a few samples of your work.
+How about you?
+Think you've got talent and want to do an illustrated FML?
+Send us an email to firstname.lastname@example.org, but only send us your blog's address and/or a few samples of your work.
 No need to create an illustrated FML straight away.